Battle of Chonan: North Korean attack

-Throughout the evening of July 7, North Korean pressure developed from the west edge of town.
-Around 2000 a column of North Korean tanks and infantry approached the town from the east.
+Throughout the evening of July 7, North Korean pressure developed from the western edge of town.
+Around 2000, a column of North Korean tanks and infantry approached the town from the east.
 The column was hit by shells from the 63rd Field Artillery Battalion, which was supporting the 34th Infantry with 105 mm Howitzers firing white phosphorus and high-explosive anti-tank (HEAT) shells.
-The 63rd Field Artillery Battalion was able to destroy two of the tanks, but by midnight the column had infiltrated Chonan.
+The 63rd Field Artillery Battalion was able to destroy two of the tanks, but by midnight, the column had infiltrated Chonan.
 The 63rd Field Artillery continued to fire white phosphorus throughout the night, illuminating the terrain for the U.S. forces and preventing them from being overrun.
-After midnight, the North Korean force was able to cut off 80 men, including Martin, from the rest of the U.S. force, and Lieutenant Colonel Robert L. Wadlington, the regimental executive officer, took command and contacted Dean requesting additional ammunition.
-By 0220 on July 8, Martin had returned to the town and the supply road to Taejon was reopened.
+After midnight, the North Korean force was able to cut off 80 men, including Martin, from the rest of the U.S. forces, and Lieutenant Colonel Robert L. Wadlington, the regimental executive officer, took command and contacted Dean requesting additional ammunition.
+By 0220 on July 8, Martin had returned to the town, and the supply road to Taejon was reopened.

-Within a few hours, a second column of infantry assaulted the town from the northwest.
-Five or six tanks at the head of the column infiltrated Chonan and began destroying all vehicles in sight, and any buildings suspected of harboring Americans.
+Within a few hours, a second infantry column assaulted the town from the northwest.
+Five or six tanks at the head of the column infiltrated Chonan and began destroying all vehicles in sight and any buildings suspected of harboring Americans.
 Around 0600, infantry from the northwest column began flooding into the city and engaged in an intense and confused battle with the 3rd Battalion, 34th Infantry Regiment in the streets of Chonan.
-3rd Battalion managed to destroy two of the tanks with rockets and grenades, but the column was able to cut off two companies of the 3rd Battalion from the rest of the force.
+The 3rd Battalion managed to destroy two of the tanks with rockets and grenades, but the column cut off two companies of the 3rd Battalion from the rest of the force.
 Around 0800, Martin was killed by a North Korean tank when he fired a 2.36-inch bazooka at a North Korean T-34 tank at the same time it fired its main cannon at the building he was in.
-He had been in command of the 34th Infantry Regiment for only 14 hours.
+He had commanded the 34th Infantry Regiment for only 14 hours.
 The tank was undamaged by Martin's shot, as the weapon was obsolete and could not penetrate T-34 armor.